mahadevan-k/react-slim/README.md

 React-slim tries to keep its concepts as re-usable as possible.

 - Actions are not bound to anything and can be re-used across apps, volumes and bindings
-- Components can be re-used across Bindings, and therefore across Volumes
+- Components can be re-used across Bindings, and therefore across Volumes and Apps
 - States can be re-used across Volumes (but make sure you dispatch actions appropriately for each volume that manages the state)

 However, there is an exception